 You may expect daily communication via the Brightwheel app from your child’s teacher that includes an overview of food intake, napping, diapering and daily activities such as art, reading, play, etc. Teachers may also occasionally attach a photo or video of your child, or phone you as needed.

-KinderHaus takes extensive sanitary precautions to address COVID-19. (link to COVID-19 PDF) Our staff regularly cleans and disinfects surfaces, toys and materials, following manufacturers’ directions for concentration, application, contact time and drying time prior to use by a child.
+KinderHaus takes extensive sanitary precautions to address COVID-19.
+Click here for our current Covid protocol.
+Our staff regularly cleans and disinfects surfaces, toys and materials, following manufacturers’ directions for concentration, application, contact time and drying time prior to use by a child.
 In addition, all staff practice diligent hand hygiene, and we have signs posted in all classrooms as reminders of CDC protocols for cleanliness.

 To allow families to spend time together, KinderHaus closes for U.S. federal government holidays.
 Depending on how holidays fall, we may also close before or after them.
 For example, we close early the day before Thanksgiving and remain closed through Thanksgiving weekend.
 We are also closed April 16, which is D.C.
 Emancipation Day, and from August 1-31.